samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Grand Citadel

+!!! quote ""
-> A many-towered fortress looms above all quarters of the city from its position atop a low rise.
+    A many-towered fortress looms above all quarters of the city from its position atop a low rise.
 Its outer walls, darkened by soot and smoke, could use a good scrubbing.

 The grand edifice at the northern end of the High Quarter, simply called "the Citadel" by the city's inhabitants, contains barracks for the City Watch, the offices of the captain-general, the city's treasury, and a large store of armaments for the emergency citizen militia.
 The Citadel also contains a prison where the city's most hardened criminals are incarcerated.